Milwaukee Election Commission: 269 absentee ballots received Wednesday

 The 2026 spring general election results from the vote on Tuesday, April 7 are coming in.

-The Source: FOX6 crews received the info from the Milwaukee Election Commission, and attended the Thursday news conference.
+The Source: FOX6 News received information from the Milwaukee Election Commission and attended a Thursday news conference.
+USPS later provided a statement.

 ElectionMilwaukeeNews